ankurp/Dollar/README.md

 **`flatten`**|Flattens a nested array of any depth.
 **`initial`**|Gets all but the last element or last n elements of an array.
-**`map`**|Maps each element to the new value returned in the callback function **`value`**|Returns the array after applying all of the chained operators on it.
+**`map`**|Maps each element to the new value returned in the callback function **`slice`**|Slices the array based on the start and end position.
+If an end position is not specified it will slice till the end of the array.
+**`value`**|Returns the array after applying all of the chained operators on it.

 ## Examples ##